ContinuityControl/fdic/README.md

 bank.find_history_events!
 ```

-There are more fields exposed in the Institution API then what we've exposed.
+There are more fields exposed in the Institution API than what we've exposed.
 Where the field names are obscure or acronym-y, we'd like to clarify them; since we're pre-1.0, if we haven't looked up a field's meaning quite yet, we're holding off.
 (You can still get all the fields via `#attributes`.)

 ## Contributing